conoro/hugo.conoroneill.com/content/post/pineberry-pi-and-fedex-trying-to-rip-me-off.md

 So Fedex and Pineberry, get your shit together and sort this out.

+Pineberry Pi, I know you're a new company.
+But if you think this is how customer support works, you won't last very long.

 Everyone else.
 Have a long hard think about who you want to do business with.
 I'll be buying my next SSD Hat from the fantastic team in [Pimoroni](https://shop.pimoroni.com/).